 Should I buy a specific computer for a particular major?

-Although some disciplines tend to favor one operating system over another there are no specific computer recommendations for particular majors.
-Most discipline-related applications will be available to students on academic department lab machines or online via Amazon AppStream.
+Most discipline-related applications will be available to students on academic department lab machines or online in your web browser with Amazon AppStream.

 Are there suggested minimum specifications?

-ITS recommends you configure a computer similar to those offered on the Apple and Dell sites above.
+ITS recommends you configure a computer similar to those offered on the Apple and Dell sites linked below.
 If you are configuring your own system you should pay special attention to how pricing relates to the processor speed, memory (RAM), storage capacity, display, and warranty coverage options.

-ITS recommends your purchase a computer with the latest version of Windows or macOS and give serious consideration to webcam/speaker capability.
+ITS recommends the following specifications with the latest version of Windows or macOS.

 Do I need to have my computer insured or purchase an extended warranty?